fedeghe/instanceBox/README.md

 function Person(name, age){
     this.name = name;
     this.age = age;

+    // not yet
+    // this.doc = new Doc(this.name. this.age)
 }
 Person.prototype.sayHello = function () {
     return 'Hi, my name is ' + this.name;